tnhu/kanji/README.md

 this.notify('time:show');
 ```

-notifies Timer1, Timer2, and Timer3, but not Red Timer.
+notifies Timer1, Timer2, and Timer3, and Red Timer.
 The call:

 ``` js
 this.notify('time:show/red');